D-Bald/fiber-backend/README.md

 ## TO DO
 - Implement Rolechecker Middelware:
  - Checks if the user has at least one role, that is listed in the Permissions Section of the contenttype for the requested method
+- Edit `DELETE` handler/controller for contenttypes and roles, so that effected content is delete or role references are removed in users and permissions.
 - Add idiomatic Endpoints for common getters and setters like: Set title, set username set names, set password...
-- Expand README with Role-Endpoints, contenttype PATCH endpoint and Permission-Management
+- Edit README with Role-Endpoints, contenttype PATCH endpoint and Permission-Management
 - Implement file upload
 - Validate field_schema on content entry creation (https://docs.mongodb.com/manual/core/schema-validation/)